This article is about unincorporated associations. It tells you how to create and manage your association: what you can and can’t do.

-Unincorporated associations do not need to register with any government organisations because they are not bound by regulations.
+There is no requirement to register with any government department because these types of organisations are not bound by regulations.
 For example, they do not need to be registered at either Companies House or the Financial Services Authority.

-If your unincorporated association has charitable aims, you can apply to the Charity Commission for charitable status.
-If you are given charitable status, you will have to comply with the Commission's regulations.
+If your organisation has charitable aims, you can apply to the Charity Commission for charitable status.
+If you are given this status, you will have to comply with the Commission's regulations.

 Because it has no legal identity of its own and in legal terms is only a collection of individuals, an unincorporated association cannot itself: